DhyeyMavani2003/ccrvam/docs/index.md

 - Permutation testing functionality for CCRAM & SCCRAM
 - Vectorized implementations for improved performance
 - Rigorous Edge-case Handling & Unit Testing with Pytest

+## Citation

+If you use this package in your research, please cite the following papers:

+1. Zheng Wei and Daeyoung Kim (2021).
+On exploratory analytic method for multi-way contingency tables with an ordinal response variable and categorical explanatory variables. *Journal of Multivariate Analysis*, 186, 104793. https://doi.org/10.1016/j.jmva.2021.104793

+2. Shu-Min Liao, Li Wang, Daeyoung Kim (2024).
+Visualization of Dependence in Multidimensional Contingency Tables with an Ordinal Dependent Variable via Copula Regression.
+In *Dependent Data in Social Sciences Research: Forms, Issues, and Methods of Analysis*, Second edition, Mark Stemmler, Wolfgang Wiedermann, and Francis L. Huang, eds.
+Springer New York LLC, pp. 517-538

 ## Contents